brandonplank/flappybird/README.md

 ## Notes
 * This is only the public source with missing features.
-* The main repo will remain closed source because of Google Sign-In
+* The main repo will remain closed source because of ~~Google Sign-In~~ private encryption methods and private endpoints.

 This is an extremely close clone to the original FlappyBird by Dong Nguyen.